RicardoCreates/RicardoCreates/README.md

 # 💫 About Me:
-🌱 Hey, I am a fresh frontend developer.
-Just finishing my coding bootcamp @neuefische
+🌱 Hi there!
+I'm Ricardo, a passionate and enthusiastic frontend developer.
+I recently completed an intensive coding bootcamp at neuefische and I'm excited to start my journey in the tech world.

 # 💻 Tech Stack: